resetroot99/portfolio/README.md

 ### Explainable Reasoning
 **CrashCodex** and **EMSIQ** demonstrate that high-stakes AI must surface uncertainty and cite sources.
 "The AI said so" is not a defense in regulated environments.

+### Failure-First Evaluation
+**Ali's Book of Fail** formalizes that AI evaluation must test for unjustified outputs, not just incorrect ones.
+Fluent, confident, wrong answers are the dominant failure mode—and standard benchmarks miss them entirely.

 ### Autonomous Accountability
 **AI-LA** proves that accountability doesn't emerge naturally—it must be designed into autonomous systems from the start through decision logging, reasoning traces, and confidence scoring.